 Strategic context

 Yarra’s location within the metropolitan context and its relation to key infrastructure and institutions are important drivers of employment growth across the municipality.
 Yarra is situated immediately to the north and east of central Melbourne (see Figure 2).
 Established suburbs extend beyond each side of the municipality and are connected through a range of transport options.
-As a result, Yarra is one the most highly accessible locations in Melbourne from a labour market perspectiveusinesses, especially knowledge intensive industries, find it an attractive location due to its proximity and connectivity to the CBD.
+As a result, Yarra is one the most highly accessible locations in Melbourne from a labour market perspective.
+A range of businesses, especially knowledge intensive industries, find it an attractive location due to its proximity and connectivity to the CBD.

 Figure 2. central Melbourne employment and urban renewal precincts